PapersOfMathieuNls/phd-thesis/04_bumper.md

 fixing [@Saha2014], bug reproduction [@Nayrolles2015],
 fault analysis [@Nessa2008], etc.

-In this paper, we introduce BUMPER (BUg Metarepository for dEvelopers and Researchers), a web-based infrastructure that can be used by software developers and researchers to access data from diverse repositories using natural language queries transparently, regardless of where the data was originally created and hosted.
+In this chapter, we introduce BUMPER (BUg Metarepository for dEvelopers and Researchers), a web-based infrastructure that can be used by software developers and researchers to access data from diverse repositories using natural language queries transparently, regardless of where the data was originally created and hosted.

 The idea behind BUMPER is that it can connect to any bug tracking and